apdarr/meter/README.md

 The app must listen for the "Workflow runs" event.
 I don't recommend that you select "Send me everything" as this will create unnecessary noise in the logs and throughput on the `meter` application.

+# Monitor for events

+Once you've built the app, have it running, and configured a webhook, you can monitor the GitHub Actions workflow events that are being sent to the app.

+From your browser, navigate to localhost:3000/workflow_runs.
+Note that the  minutes usage will be displayed in miliseconds, as this is the unit that GitHub's API uses.